ga-dc/wdi14/asking-for-help.md

 ## During Normal Weeks

-Please make sure to read the [One on Ones guidelines](one-on-ones.md)!
+Please make sure to read the [One-on-Ones guidelines](one-on-ones.md)!

 We ask that you take the following steps when dealing with technical questions...